PatrickYLi/patrickyli.github.io/work/patmo/lecture-04.md

     S_i^{\mathrm{emission}}
     -
     L_i^{\mathrm{dry}}
-    -
-    L_i^{\mathrm{wet}}
     \]

     <p>
       The Chapman cycle gives the chemical production and loss terms.
       Emission adds material.
-Dry deposition and wet deposition remove material.
+Dry deposition removes material at the lower boundary.
-      In a pure Chapman-only exercise, the last three terms can be set to zero.
+      In a pure Chapman-only exercise, these two extra terms can be set to zero.
     </p>
   </div>